Doesn’t the Bible Repeatedly Say God Directly CAUSES Sickness, Destruction, and Death?

 “The Words might better have been rendered, Why hast thou suffered [permitted] us to err from thy ways? for the form called Hiphil in Hebrew often denotes only permission, and is rendered elsewhere to that sense by our translators.”
 (William Lowth, A Commentary Upon the Prophet Isaiah, p.
 501, word in brackets added)

 Here, Mr. Lowth introduces us to a Hebrew form of grammar called Hiphil.
-The Hebrew word translated as “why hast thou made us to err” is the verb תָּעָה (ta`ah), which is in the Hiphil form thus, since it “often denotes only permission”, it could be understood that God is not literally causing the people to err.
-By honoring man’s free will, God permits us to err from His ways and reap the natural consequences of such choices.
+The Hebrew word translated as “hast thou made us to err” is the verb תָּעָה (ta`ah), which is in the Hiphil form thus, since it “often denotes only permission”, it could be understood that God is not literally causing the people to err.
+Rather, by honoring man’s free will, God permits us to err from His ways and reap the natural consequences of such choices.
 In his Companion Bible, E.W.
 Bullinger translates it like this:

 “Why hast Thou suffered [permitted] us to err from Thy ways, and to let us harden our hearts …” (words in brackets added)